ibm-cloud-docs/codeengine/getting-started.md

 3. Select **Application**.
 4. Enter a name for the application.
 Use a name for your application that is unique within the project.
 5. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 Note that you must have a selected project to deploy an app.
 6. Select to run a **Container image** and specify `docker.io/ibmcom/helloworld` for the image reference.
-For this example, you do not need to modify the default values for environment variables or runtime settings.
+For this example, you do not need to modify the default values for endpoint or runtime settings.
 7. Click **Create**.
 8. After the application status changes to **Ready**, you can test the application.
 Click **Test application** and then click **Send request** in the Test application pane.
 To open the application in a web page, click **Application URL**.